FilFL: Client Filtering for Optimized Client Participation in Federated Learning: Experiments

 \section{Experiments}

 As we are the first to propose \textit{client filtering} in FL, we evaluate the performance of combining $\chi$GF with different FL algorithms, such as FedAvg \cite{mcmahan2017communication} and FedProx \cite{li2020federated} with different client selection schemes, namely, random selection (RS) \cite{li2019convergence}, power-of-choice (PoC) \cite{cho2020client}, and diverse selection (DivFL) \cite{balakrishnan2021diverse}.
-Moreover, we analyze the sensitivity of FilFL to different filtering periodicity values and for various public dataset scenarios, and we examine the behavior of $\chi$GF over the rounds.
+Moreover, we conduct ablation studies, analyzing the sensitivity of FilFL to different filtering periodicity values and for various filtering dataset scenarios, including different sizes and distributions, and we examine the behavior of $\chi$GF.

-\smartparagraph{Setup.} We experiment with different vision and language tasks in a range of scenarios.
-We use CIFAR-10 \cite{krizhevsky2009learning} in a non-IID setting.
-Moreover, we use Federated Extended MNIST (FEMNIST) \cite{caldas2018leaf}, which is built by partitioning the data in Extended MNIST \cite{cohen2017emnist, lecun1998mnist} based on the writer of the digit/character.
-Furthermore, we use Shakespeare dataset \cite{caldas2018leaf}, built from ``The Complete Works of William Shakespeare,'' where each speaking role in every play is considered a different client.
-As such, all scenarios represent different non-IID data distributions.